darellanodev/gif-tower-defense/README.md

 ### Next tasks

+- Code improvements:

+  - [ ] Use PathMovement in Enemy class
+  - [ ] Extract MagicUFO movement to other class like MagicUFOMovement
+  - [ ] Extract class for collision for MagicFireball and MagicIceBall
+  - [ ] Extract class for abduction for MagicUFO

 - The player can:

   - [ ] Pause the game and resume it with the pause button